rillian/2019-gsoc/README.md

 Elasticsearch where is could be searched as a full text.
 It didn't do better than the general search on the current CDLI website, but with some tuning it should be possible to improve things.

-For example searching for a tablet reference like 'K 162' should find P345482, the primary example of the Akkadian *Descent of Ishtar* text, without the user having to know to search for 'K 00162' in the accession number field.
+For example, searching for a tablet reference like 'K 162' should find P345482, the primary example of the Akkadian *Descent of Ishtar* text, without the user having to know to search for 'K 00162' in the accession number field.

 If the atf data is also uploaded and indexed appropriately, the service could provide easy programmatic access to the